Puneeth-n/epazote/README.md

 Specifies the number of times to retry an request, defaults to 3.

 ### services - retry_interval (int)
 Specifies the time between attempts in milliseconds.
-The default value is 1000 (1 second).
+The default value is 500 (0.5 seconds).

 ### services - seconds, minutes, hours
 How often to check the service, the options are: (Only one should be used)